Fusiform gyrus: Related neural transmitter system

 In a 2015 study, dopamine was proposed to play a key role in face recognition task and was considered to be related to neural activity in fusiform gyrus.
 By studying the correlation between the binding potential (BP) of dopamine D1 receptor by PET and blood-oxygen-level-dependent (BOLD) in fMRI scan during a face recognition task, higher availability of D1 receptor was shown to be associated with higher BOLD level.
 This study showed that this association with D1 BP is only significant for FFG, not other brain regions.
 The researchers also showed the possibility that higher availability of dopamine D1 receptor may underlie better performance in face recognition task.
 Dopamine is known to be related to the reward system.
 The dopaminergic system shows an active response to stimuli that predict possible rewards.
 As a social demand, a face recognition task could be a cognition process that involves dopamine, which can elicit a reinforcement feedback.

 A 2007 study investigated how dopamine may regulate FFG activity during a face recognition task.
 It indicated that BOLD activity can be modulated by dopamine's influence on postsynaptic D1 receptors.
 The regulation is achieved in a way that dopamine first influence post-synaptic potential, and then further cause BOLD activity increase in the local area.
 This link between post-synaptic BOLD activity increase and dopamine release can be explained by blockage of dopamine reuptake.

 Associated neurological phenomena

 The fusiform gyrus has been speculated to be associated with various neurological phenomena.

 Prosopagnosia

 Some researchers think that the fusiform gyrus may be related to the disorder known as prosopagnosia, or face blindness.
 Research has also shown that the fusiform face area, the area within the fusiform gyrus, is heavily involved in face perception but only to any generic within-category identification that is shown to be one of the functions of the fusiform gyrus.
 Abnormalities of the fusiform gyrus have also been linked to Williams syndrome.
-Fusiform gyrus has also been involved in the perception of emotions in facial stimuli.
+The fusiform gyrus has also been involved in the perception of emotions in facial stimuli.
 However, individuals with autism show little to no activation in the fusiform gyrus in response to seeing a human face.